 What is the Discounted Payback Period?

 The discounted payback period is a modified version of the payback period that accounts for the time value of money.
-Both metrics are used to calculate the amount of time that it will take for a project to “break even,” or to get the point where the net cash flows generated cover the initial cost of the project.
-Both the payback period and the discounted payback period can be used to evaluate the profitability and feasibility of a specific project for a company.
+Both metrics are used to calculate the amount of time that it will take for a project to “break even”, or to get the point where the net cash flows generated cover the initial cost of the project.
+Both the payback period and the discounted payback period can be used to evaluate the profitability and feasibility of a specific project.

-Other metrics such as the internal rate of return (IRR), profitability index (PI), net present value (NPV), and effective annual annuity (EAA) can be used to quantify the profitability of a given project.
-However, to make the best decision about whether to pursue a project or not, a company’s management needs to decide which metrics to prioritize, as well as look at a variety of metrics in order to obtain full information.
-Usually, companies will be deciding between multiple projects, so comparing all profitability metrics for all projects is key to making a well-informed decision.
+Other metrics, such as the internal rate of return (IRR), profitability index (PI), net present value (NPV), and effective annual annuity (EAA) can be used to quantify the profitability of a given project.
+To make the best decision about whether to pursue a project or not, a company’s management needs to decide which metrics to prioritize.
+Management then looks at a variety of metrics in order to obtain complete information.
+Usually, companies are deciding between multiple possible projects.
+Comparing various profitability metrics for all projects is key to making a well-informed decision.